Chapter Forty Five

 Nikko, “Let’s watch this stuff and see what’s going on.”

 Half of us plug into one laptop, half another, we watch fights in different cities.
-The pens records an hour and a half, it doesn’t take that long to get the idea.
+The pens record an hour and a half, it doesn’t take that long to get the idea.
 It looks like you would expect, bunch of people surround a makeshift ring, just some ropes strung around in a square.
 There are no gloves, no headgear, no canvas floor, just dirt and sawdust.
 There are rules, no throat punch, eye gouge, kicking is allowed, ground fighting is allowed.
 The kids do have mouthpieces and protective cups, they fight in shorts, most wear sneakers, no hard sole shoes.

 Considering the light weight of the younger ones, it is remarkably brutal.
 A body shot to a twelve year old gut by a twelve year old may not be like a shot from a two hundred pound man, but it still has an effect.
 Some of the kids have enough sense to wear half gloves, like weightlifting gloves.
 There’s little lost in the punch but it saves scraped knuckles.